SEI-Remote-Code-Review/animeCrud/README.md

 - [https://anime-collector.herokuapp.com/]
 <!-- start of description -->
 # App Info
-Anime Collector is an app that allows users to add in animes they personally enjoy or want to share.
+Anime Collector is an app that allows users to add in animes they personally enjoy or want to share using CRUD and RESTful Architecture.
 From there users can leave a review of what they thought about the show.

 Utilizing Google OAuth2 anybody can log in using a Google Gmail to become a user on the app.
 A user then has the ability to post there own anime and leave a review.